iluvjava/Maths/Notebook 2.0/AMATH 584 (Numerical Linear Algbra)/SVD/PCA.md

 * The eigen space of the matrix will be orthogonal, giving us unitary matrix for the eigen decomposition of the matrix.

-Suppsose an Eigen decomposition is applied to the matrix $XX^T$ and say that
+Suppose an Eigen decomposition is applied to the matrix $XX^T$ and say that

 $$XX^T = Q\Lambda Q^T$$

-And then we are insterested in describing the data in the new alternative basis, say that the new transformed data is:
+And then we are interested in describing the data in the new alternative basis, say that the new transformed data is:

 $$
 Y = S^TX